-We are also being changed, our growth towards victorious living, and finally to glorious resurrection, comes as we do listen to Jesus, as we fix our eyes on him, and "deny ourselves, take up our cross and follow him.
+We are also being changed, as we do listen to Jesus, as we fix our eyes on him, and figure out today what it means to "deny ourselves, take up our cross and follow him.
 For whoever wants to save his life will lose it, but whoever loses his life for Jesus and for the gospel will save it."

-But don't lose sight of what we have seen and heard and what was revealed to us on the mountain top about Jesus our reigning, glorified Lord, nor about ourselves who in Christ are also counted as God's beloved, and are becoming fitted for glory.
+But don't lose sight of what we have seen and heard and what was revealed to us on the mountain top about Jesus our reigning, glorified Lord, nor about ourselves who in Christ are also counted as God's beloved and are becoming fitted for glory.